TechQuanta/java-course/core-java/java-basics/index.md

 - Stack
 In this it is create for each thread because each thread has its own stack.
 Store method call, local variable etc.

+# Linking Phase
+## Verify
+It verify the .class file that execute properly means cannot be able to penetrate by other malfunction bytecode.
+## Prepare
+In the prepration module we allocates the stack and heap area for static variables.
+## Resolve
+In the resolution we replace symbols with actual references

 # Working